-In certain non-child directed sections of the Services, we may include links to external websites or applications (for example, Facebook and Twitter).
-However, in order to protect children from accessing these external websites, an Adult User will be required to enter a valid password.
+In certain sections of the Services, we may include links to external websites or applications (for example, Facebook and Twitter).
+However, to protect children from accessing these external websites, an Adult User will be required to enter a valid password.
 These websites and applications are governed by their own privacy policies or information collection practices, which may be substantially different from ours.
 We encourage you to review the privacy policies and information collection practices of any external websites and apps, as those parties’ practices would not be subject to this policy.

 9. Location of Information Processing

 The Services are controlled and operated by us from the United States.
 Your information may be stored and processed in any country where we have facilities or in which we engage service providers, including the United States, which may have data protection laws that are different from those of your country.
 In addition, your information may be subject to access requests from governments, courts, or law enforcement officials in countries where it may be processed, under the laws of those countries.